Divyue30597/go101/go101-chap1-introductio-to-go.md

 - built in concurrent programming support
   - goroutines and starting a new goroutine
-  - `channels` and `select` mechanisms to do synchroniztions between goroutines
+  - `channels` and `select` mechanisms to do synchronizations between goroutines
 - polymorphism through interfaces.
 - pointers
 - function closures